chenhuang511/Elearning/moodle/theme/tecapro/README.txt

 Recent versions of all modern browsers

-Bhxh theme - Installation steps
+Tecapro theme - Installation steps
 ================================

-1) On your download pacakge, you will find theme_bhxh.zip
+1) On your download pacakge, you will find theme_tecapro.zip

-2) Unzip - theme_bhxh.zip, you will get folder 'bhxh'
+2) Unzip - theme_tecapro.zip, you will get folder 'tecapro'

-3) Copy folder 'bhxh' and put into theme folder of your moodle system
+3) Copy folder 'tecapro' and put into theme folder of your moodle system

 4) Next login as Site administrator